CiscoDevNet/terraform-provider-iosxr/docs/index.md

 ### Optional

+- `ca_certificate` (String) TLS CA certificate content.
+This can also be set as the IOSXR_CA_CERTIFICATE environment variable.
+- `certificate` (String) TLS certificate content.
+This can also be set as the IOSXR_CERTIFICATE environment variable.
 - `devices` (Attributes List) This can be used to manage a list of devices from a single provider.
 All devices must use the same credentials.
 Each resource and data source has an optional attribute named `device`, which can then select a device by its name from this list. (see [below for nested schema](#nestedatt--devices))
 - `host` (String) IP or name of the Cisco IOS-XR device.
 Optionally a port can be added with `:12345`.
 The default port is `57400`.
 This can also be set as the IOSXR_HOST environment variable.
 If no `host` is provided, the `host` of the first device from the `devices` list is being used.
+- `key` (String) TLS private key content.
+This can also be set as the IOSXR_KEY environment variable.
 - `password` (String, Sensitive) Password for the IOS-XR device.
 This can also be set as the IOSXR_PASSWORD environment variable.
+- `tls` (Boolean) Use TLS.
+This can also be set as the IOSXR_TLS environment variable.
+Defaults to `true`.
 - `username` (String) Username for the IOS-XR device.
 This can also be set as the IOSXR_USERNAME environment variable.
+- `verify_certificate` (Boolean) Verify target certificate.
+This can also be set as the IOSXR_VERIFY_CERTIFICATE environment variable.
+Defaults to `false`.

 <a id="nestedatt--devices"></a>
 ### Nested Schema for `devices`